donmarcos2012/donmarcos2012.github.io/_posts/2021-05-16-noctua_premium_fan.markdown

 Now to the premium qualities of this fan: It is **very** silent, at 80% you can barely hear the fan (only if you get very close to the case), and at 100% it is not even remotely annoying.
 The cooling efficiency is at least as good as the cheaper fan of the Icon Case.

 Conclusion: Noctua holds their promises and sells a fan of excellent quality.
 The one drawback is the very high price tag (for a 40mm fan).
 They should cut the costs by selling the fan only, without unneccessary cables and adapters.

+Is it worth it?
+Its the same for all high-priced gadgets: You buy it, if you **want** it, not because you **need** it.
+Well, there are rare use-cases where you would need this fan.
+For instance of you want almost silent cooling because you have extremely sensitive ears.
+But then again, a case with passive (= silent) cooling might be your best bet (if you do not plan to overclock your Raspi - and even then you might use *big*, passive cooling solutions).

 Thanks for reading!